Search Icon

 Landscapers – Why You Shouldn’t Use the Cheapest Topsoil Available

 Topsoil can make or break a garden, that includes using it to lay turf on, using it for bedding plants, trees and shrubs.
-If you use a lower grade of topsoil for the purpose you will most likely end up with an unsuccessful landscaping project.
-We have a great range of eco topsoil available on our website so you can find the right one for you with the best standards.
+If you use a lower grade of topsoil for purpose you will most likely end up with an unsuccessful landscaping project.

 We understand that profit margins matter, the cheaper you can source your materials, the more money you can make at the end of the job.
 But profits shouldn’t be made at the expense of your customers’ gardens and happiness.

-Economy topsoil is the cheapest grade, however, it would not be advisable to use economy topsoil for planting or landscaping projects as it would be unlikely to support the growth of plants.
-In some cases, the contaminants and chemicals in the soil will kill the plants trying to establish themselves (not a good idea when you are trying to create a green landscape for a client).
-If you want to find out more about the soil you’re using, soil sampling is a great method and we have a blog here with more information about soil sampling and its importance.
+Economy topsoil is the cheapest grade, however it would not be advisable to use economy topsoil for planting or landscaping projects as it would be unlikely to support the growth of plants.
+In some cases the contaminants and chemicals in the soil will kill the plants trying to establish themselves (not a good idea when you are trying to create a green landscape for a client).

 Do you Know What is in Your Topsoil and Where it Comes From?